-A hunt list is set up to find the the first and most suitable available person to answer the phone.
+A hunt list is set up to find the first and most suitable available person to answer the phone.
 A hunt can be setup to ring one person at a time until the first available person answers.
-In comparison a Ring group will ring the entire group of people at the same.
-Hunt lists can be setup to hunt through multiple ring groups if necessary, ie. Sales group can be rung first, if no one answers the accounts group of extensions will begin to ring etc.
+In comparison, a ring group will ring the entire group of people at the same.
+Hunt lists can be set up to hunt through multiple ring groups if necessary, e.g. the sales group can be rung first, if no one answers the accounts group of extensions will be rung, etc.

 Multi Device Extension

-The multi device extension feature permits an incoming phone call to ring not only your number, but also a standard PSTN number along with any other number(s) simultaneously.
+The multi device extension feature permits an incoming phone call to ring your number as well as a standard PSTN number along with any other number(s) simultaneously.

 DND – Do Not Disturb

-A setting that lets you forward all incoming calls to your voicemail and your phone never rings.
+A setting that allows you to forward all incoming calls to your voicemail so your phone never rings.

-Conference Bridge is used to connect multiple people over a phone line or broadband Internet connection such as for a conference call.
+Conference Bridge is used to connect multiple people over a phone line or broadband internet connection for conference call and other such occasions.